awatson1978/MSIB32500/lectures/lecture1.md

 ```

 ## Navigation
--List files in your home directory
+- List files in your home directory
 ```bash
 ls            ### List the files in your current directory ls -a         ### List the files in your current directory; do not ignore entries starting with .